3 (company): Denmark and Sweden

 3 Danmark and Tre Sverige have a common network covering most of the two countries.
 Customers are "at home" on both networks, i.e. Danish customer receive calls from Denmark without paying roaming fees when they are on 3 Sweden's network and it does not cost extra to call Danish telephone numbers.
 3 Scandinavia also previously had a license to build a network in Norway, but in 2011 decided against launching a 3G network in Norway.
 In 2008 both operations showed a positive EBITDA.
 In Sweden a small part of the UMTS2100 mobile network is shared with Telenor - except for cities like Stockholm, Gothenburg, Malmö, Lund and Karlskrona where they handle their own 3G networks.
-In spring 2011 Three started, without Telenor, to build their own 3G Network on the UMTS 900-band which will give a bigger coverage.
+In spring 2011, Three started, without Telenor, to build their own 3G Network on the UMTS 900-band which will give a bigger coverage.
 UMTS 900 and LTE 800 is rolled out using the same base stations.

 Today 3 Sweden covers about 98.5% of the Swedish population.
 In May 2012, 3 Sweden launched its first LTE services.
 The network uses the TDD2600, FDD2600, FDD2100 and FDD800 bands.
 The network was launched with ZTE and according to ZTE, this is the world's first LTE network to use both FDD and TDD at the same time.
 Later it was switched to Huawei and Ericsson and as of now in July 2022 with the roll out of 5G the whole network is changed to Ericsson and Nokia Networks, due to the ban of using Huawei to build a 5G-network.
 At the beginning of 2022, 3 Sweden was Sweden's fastest growing mobile operator.
 3 Sweden also operates its own lower-cost flanker brand Hallon, launched in 2013.

-3 Denmark and 3 Sweden has "3 Like Home" which makes it possible to use the phone as home in 50+ countries like (Austria, Cyprus, USA, Sweden, Norway, Finland, Ireland, UK, Spain, Portugal, Malta, Puerto Rico, Greece, San Marino, Singapore, Switzerland, Netherlands, France, Hong Kong, Italy, Luxembourg, Liechtenstein, Germany).
+3 Denmark and 3 Sweden has "3 Like Home" which makes it possible to use the phone as home in 50+ countries like (Austria, Cyprus, USA, Sweden, Norway, Finland, Ireland, UK, Spain, Portugal, Malta, Puerto Rico, Greece, San Marino, Singapore, Switzerland, Netherlands, France, Hong Kong, Italy, Luxembourg, Liechtenstein, and Germany).